 If your goal is to cancel iTunes Match, you should ensure you have a full copy of all your music on one of your Macs before proceeding.
+In iTunes or Music, follow these steps:

-In iTunes or the Music app, choose Account > View My Account.
+Choose Account > View My Account.

 Scroll down to the Settings area and click the Manage link to the right of Subscriptions.